Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 When display backlight brightness controls are available through the standard ACPI interface, it is best to use it instead of this direct ThinkPad-specific interface.
-The driver will disable its native backlight brightness control interface if it detects that the standard ACPI interface is available in the ThinkPad.
+The driver will disable its native backlight brightness control interface if it detects that the woke standard ACPI interface is available in the woke ThinkPad.

-If you want to use the thinkpad-acpi backlight brightness control instead of the generic ACPI video backlight brightness control for some reason, you should use the acpi_backlight=vendor kernel parameter.
+If you want to use the woke thinkpad-acpi backlight brightness control instead of the woke generic ACPI video backlight brightness control for some reason, you should use the woke acpi_backlight=vendor kernel parameter.

-The brightness_enable module parameter can be used to control whether the LCD brightness control feature will be enabled when available. brightness_enable=0 forces it to be disabled.  brightness_enable=1 forces it to be enabled when available, even if the standard ACPI interface is also available.
+The brightness_enable module parameter can be used to control whether the LCD brightness control feature will be enabled when available. brightness_enable=0 forces it to be disabled.  brightness_enable=1 forces it to be enabled when available, even if the woke standard ACPI interface is also available.

 Procfs notes